Hardocs/hardocs.github.io/src/01-dev-status/README.md

 This framework has been as evolutionary as originally intended, as our possibilities and insights have emerged, become reflected in the Hardocs architecture.

-It's been our basis for proving approaches and interfaces that nicely work, so that the results of our researches all along have been the increasing degrees of invitingly operational Hardocs.
+It's been our foundation for proving approaches and interfaces that nicely work, so that the results of our researches all along have been the increasing degrees of invitingly operational Hardocs.